nahidtopalovic/library_api/README.md

-NOTE: It is advisable to use [Postman](https://www.postman.com/) for CRUD operations when acccessing the backend.
+NOTE: It is advisable to use [Postman](https://www.postman.com/) for CRUD operations when accessing the backend.

 ### Running Locally
 To run this repository on your local machine download the source code and extract its contents or clone the repository.